emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ![](/media/media/image159.png)

-### Archive Upload
+### Archive Restore

-The Archive Upload module moves data from the archive to the Elasticsearch index and make it online.
+The Archive Restore module moves data from the archive to the Elasticsearch index and makes it available online.

-#### Create Upload task
+#### Create Restore task

 1. From the main navigation go to the `Archive` module.

-2. On the `Upload` tab select `Create Task` and define the following parameters:
+2. On the `Restore` tab select `Create Task` and define the following parameters:

 - `Destination index` - If a destination index does not exist it will be created.
 If exists data will be appended.
 - `File name` - list of archive files that will be recovered to Elasticsearch index.